Tehmo3/Not-A-Robot/README.md

 1. Go to https://not-a-robot-discord.herokuapp.com/
 2. Press 'ADD YOUR SERVER', log in, select your server from the drop down and press 'Authorize'.
 3. Thats it!
 Now the bot is in your Discord server!

+#### Want to run the bot locally?
+Check out the local-install branch!